-The study details six regionally significant active transportation corridors connecting the Little Rock-North Little Rock core to West Little Rock, northwest to Conway, northeast to Ward, east to Lonoke, southeast to Wrightsville and southwest to the Garland County border.
+The study details six regionally significant active transportation corridors connecting the Little Rock-North Little Rock core to West Little Rock, northwest to Conway, northeast to Ward, east to Lonoke, southeast to Wrightsville and southwest through Saline County.
 The Metroplan Board set a strategic target of \$55 million, over a ten-year period, in investments towards the construction of the 222-mile system of separated pathways to increase mobility for non-motorized travelers.
 The plan also recognizes critical trail segments and imparts design and wayfinding guidance for system buildout.
 (Appendix 4)